hermanolvik/bitsPlease/README.md

 Running the program directly from the source code:

-Before you proceed with the following steps, please ensure that the Java Development Kit (JDK) is installed on your terminal and updated to version 20.0.1 or newer.
+Before you proceed with the following steps, please ensure that the Java Development Kit (JDK) is installed and updated to version 20.0.1 or newer.

 1. Build and Start the Server
 - Open a terminal window in the 'src' folder of the repository.